Overview

 Inconsistent test durations

 In some frameworks, such as jest, there are cache mechanisms that make tests faster after other tests have run (see jest cache docs).
-If Intelligent Test Runner is skipping all but a few test files, these suites might run slower than they usually do.
+If Test Impact Analysis is skipping all but a few test files, these suites might run slower than they usually do.
 This is because they run with a colder cache.
 Regardless of this, total execution time for your test command should still be reduced.

 Disabling skipping for specific tests